 So there you have it, how to build a team presence in just 9 months (even though it took us 5 years to get here).
 Without a doubt, Endurance Nation is a unique entity in the triathlon space.
 Built for our members, by our members, everything we do at Endurance nation is directed towards educating, training, and connecting our members.
 The results speak for themselves.

 If you’re going to be in Lake Placid on race weekend, feel free to drop in on any of our events or to connect with anyone on the team.
 You’ll be able to recognize any one of us by our red T-shirts.
 Everyone is super friendly, and we are all more than willing to answer your questions.
 This is a great opportunity for you to see if TeamEN is right for how you you want to train and race.
-Anyone can join our Waitlist for an invitation to explore the team with a 7 day trial.
+Anyone can Become a Team Member.

 Good luck, and see you in Lake Placid!